tom-bjorkholm/config_as_json/README.md

 - Use the derived class itself as the source of default values.
 - Read and write human-editable JSON configuration files.
-- Support evolution of the configuration format through optional keys, converters, and backward-compatible key renames.
+- Support evolution of the configuration format through optional keys, converters, backward-compatible key renames, path moves, removals, and missing-value rules.
 - Help end users with actionable error messages instead of silent fallback.

 The library is not intended to invent configuration structure dynamically or